Center-for-Global-Development/msa-amc-sizing/index.md

     <li>Similar completed projects provide comparable reference points</li>
 </ul>

-When using these sources, it's important to remember that published costs often represent successful attempts only.
+When using these sources, it's important to be aware of their potential limitations and biases.
+Published costs often represent successful attempts only.
 They may also be dated and need adjustment for inflation.
 Additionally, costs can vary significantly by sector, region, and specific technical challenges.
 Triangulating between multiple sources can provide a more complete picture.

-Additionally,  when using these data sources to estimate costs, remember that we're trying to identify the threshold case — the point at which firms are just willing to participate.
+Additionally, remember that we're trying to identify the threshold case — the point at which firms are just willing to participate.
 Firms with lower costs or higher probabilities of success than our estimates will find participation attractive, while those with higher costs or lower chances of success will not participate.

 <h2 id="incentive_size">4.
 Determining the optimal incentive size</h2>